dfuzr/libra-website/docs/wallet-app/try-wallet-admin.md

 ---
 id: try-wallet-admin
 title: 'Try the Wallet Administration Dashboard'
-sidebar_label: Try the Wallet Admin Dashboard
+sidebar_label: Use the Admin Dashboard
 ---